 Working Hard Towards Former Parade Glory – Happy Birthday Belize

-I will never forget my first Independence day experience back on 2006 (before I became a Belize Blogger.)
+I will never forget my first Independence Day experience back in 2006 (before I became a Belize Blogger).
 It was and to date still is the biggest parade I have ever seen on the island, though I am willing to bet, some have seen bigger.
-It’s going to be hard to top that in future but this year’s line up definitely gives me hope that it can be done.
+It’s going to be hard to top that in the future, but this year’s line up definitely gives me hope that it can be done.

 Tamara also agreed that this year the festivities were moving in the direction of the parades former glory.

-No matter what the size, I was glad I went, this year’s parade was a great reminder for me why I chose to make Belize my home.
-Fun, fabulous, friendly people, you are never far from a great view, and there is always great street meat 😀
+No matter what the size, I was glad I went, this year’s parade was a great reminder for me- why I chose to make Belize my home.
+Fun, fabulous, friendly people, never far from a great view, and there is always great street meat 😀